+How do you verify an address?
 USPS address validation is a method people can take to check to see if an address is validated.
 If the address is "invalid" in the database, that could mean the address doesn't exist or isn't officially registered with USPS.
 There are also address validation APIs that also allow you to check to see if a delivery address is validated or invalid.

 An address needs to go through the process of parsing and standardization to be validated.
 After an address goes through these two processes, it is then validated once it matches its identical address in the USPS database.
 If the two addresses do not match, then the address may appear as invalid.

 Address parsing means an address is divided into individual components, including the house number, street type, street name, etc.